Añjali Mudrā: Description

 Anjali mudra is performed by pressing the palms of the hands together.
 The fingers are together with fingertips pointing up.
 The hands are pressed together firmly and evenly.
 In the most common form of Anjali mudra, the hands are held at the heart chakra with thumbs resting lightly against the sternum.
 The gesture may also be performed at the Ajna or brow chakra with thumb tips resting against the "third eye" or at the crown chakra (above the head).
 In some yoga postures, the hands are placed in Anjali mudra position to one side of the body or behind the back.

-Anjali mudra is normally accompanied by a slight bowing of the head.
+It is normally accompanied by a slight bowing of the head.

 Symbolic meaning

 Anjali mudra has the same meaning as the Sanskrit greeting Namaste and can be performed while saying Namaste or Pranam, or in place of vocalizing the word.
 The gesture is used for both greetings and farewells but carries a deeper significance than a simple "hello" or "goodbye".
 The joining together of the palms is said to provide a connection between the right and left hemispheres of the brain and represents unification.
 This yoking is symbolic of the practitioner's connection with the divine in all things.
 The word Namaste is sometimes translated as "I bow to the divinity within you, from the divinity within me."

 In Sri Lanka the Sinhalese gesture of welcome incorporates the words "ayubowan" (may you live long) with both hands placed together on the sternum with a slight bow.

 Physical benefits

 Anjali mudra is performed as part of a physical yoga practice with the aim of achieving several benefits.
 It is a "centering pose" that, according to practitioners, helps to alleviate mental stress and anxiety, and is therefore used to assist the practitioner in achieving focus and coming into a meditative state.

-The physical execution of the pose helps to promote flexibility in the hands, wrists, fingers, and arms.
+The pose helps to promote flexibility in the hands, wrists, fingers, and arms.

-Use in full-body asanas
+Use in asanas

-While anjali mudra may be performed by itself from any seated or standing posture, the gesture is also incorporated into physical yoga practice as part of many full-body asanas including:
+While anjali mudra can be performed by itself from any seated or standing posture, the gesture is incorporated into yoga as exercise practice as part of asanas including: